 Beyond the numbers: Combining data science and human insight

-After beating more than 90% of peers last year, Arup Datta and the Mackenzie Global Quantitative Equity Team aren’t resting on their laurels.
-With 2023 calendar year returns of 22.8% and 16.4% for their global and emerging markets equity funds, respectively,1 Datta takes pride in the Mackenzie Global Quantitative Equity Team’s achievements but is never complacent.
+After beating more than 94% of Global Equity peers last year, Arup Datta and the Mackenzie Global Quantitative Equity Team aren't resting on their laurels.
+With 2025 calendar year returns of 22.7% and 30.6% for their global and emerging markets equity funds, respectively,1 Datta takes pride in the Mackenzie Global Quantitative Equity Team's achievements but is never complacent.
+Now marking five years since Datta assumed management of the Mackenzie GQE Global Equity Fund, he has consistency outperformed both its benchmark and peer group, delivering superior-risk adjusted returns.

 Datta is a 30-year veteran of quantitative investing and leads the 10-member team, which is responsible for managing $10 billion (CAD) in retail and institutional assets.
 The team is based in Boston, the hub for quant investing in North America, with access to a high-quality pool of talent from Ivy League institutions like MIT and Harvard.